The 5 Best Credit Cards for People With Fair/Average Credit

 The Capital One® Platinum Credit Card allows you to manage your credit card the way you want to, with 24/7 account access by phone, mobile app, or online.
 You also get to choose the due date that works for you, in the method that you prefer: check, online, or in person at a local branch.
 This card also comes with a free Credit Tracker to help you monitor your monthly credit score.
 Plus, you can get a higher credit line after you make your first 5 monthly payments on time.
 There is an annual fee of $19, but the fee for the first year is waived.

 Discover it® chrome for Students

 One big reason for having a credit score in the fair/average credit score range is simply a lack of credit history — which is the case for many (if not most) students.
 That's where credit cards specifically aimed at students can help.
 Discover it® chrome for Students offers 2% cash back on up to $1,000 spent at restaurants and gas stations each quarter (no need to sign up for it), and 1% cash back on all other purchases.
 If you accidentally forget to pay your credit card bill (finals week?), there's no late fee on your first late payment, and your APR won't go up because of late payments…but you probably don't want to make a habit of it.
 You can get free text alerts with this card so you know when a payment is coming up, and a free app helps you keep an eye on your account.
-This card also comes with free FICO® Credit Score online and on your statement.
+This card also comes with free FICO® Credit Score online and on your monthly statement.
 There is no annual fee.